 While you want to be professional with your team, keep in mind that your workers are still human.
 They have loved ones, celebrations and bad days like everyone else.
 As an employer, you need to recognize their strengths, weaknesses and interests to better connect with them.

-“Keep tabs on what your workers do but also what they really love to do,” said Jay.
+“Keep tabs on what your workers do but also what they really love to do,” said Williams.
 When you know what they enjoy, you can implement it into their work by creating assignments for them or awarding them promotions related to their passions.

 Remote employees will feel more engaged and committed to the company and their role if they know you care about them not only as employees but as people.

-“Remember that engagement is not simply ‘checking up’ but fostering personal connection,” Jay said.
+“Remember that engagement is not simply ‘checking up’ but fostering personal connection,” Williams said.

 Even with something as simple as benefits or bonuses, communicating with employees about their own individual experiences in a personalized, relevant way stands out to remote workers.

-“Businesses struggle with one-size-fits-all communication, [because] it doesn’t necessarily work,” said Chris Wakely, executive vice president of global enterprise for Benify.
+“Businesses struggle with one-size-fits-all communication, [because] it doesn’t necessarily work,” said Chris Wakely, executive vice president of international sales for Benify.
 “Sending information based on the circumstances of the individual is a great way to get a person’s attention.”

-Above all, companies must remember that transparency and honesty is key to cultivating strong employee engagement, in or out of the office.
-[Read related article: How to Successfully Manage Your Remote Workforce]
+Above all, companies must remember that transparency and honesty are key to cultivating strong employee engagement, both in and out of the office.
+[Read related article: How to Manage a Remote Workforce]

 “Build stronger relationships with virtual workers,” Wakely said.
 “Personal, short, direct and honest [communication] is crucial.”